You can only see your own Skill IQ, not other professionals who've taken Skill IQ, unless they decide to share it.

 - Click on the LinkedIn icon.

-- A popup dialogue box will ask for you to login to your LinkedIn account.
+- A popup dialog box will ask for you to login to your LinkedIn account.

 - Add your login credentials for LinkedIn and click Log In.

-If you don't want to share using these methods, you can always make your Pluralsight profile public.
-This can be done by editing your profile settings
+If you don't want to share using these methods, you can always make your Pluralsight profile private.
+This can be done by editing your profile settings.